kyphan38/web/assets/docs/main/soft skills/01-ces.md

   - Use when the team faces challenges or stress, like during system outages or production issues
 - Openness
   - Use an open, enthusiastic, engaging tone with slight pitch elevation
-  - Encourage collaboration, showing genuine interest in others’ ideas
+  - Encourage collaboration, showing genuine interest in others' ideas
   - Ideal for feedback, brainstorming, or fostering open discussion
 - Boundary
   - Speak with firmness and clarity, using pauses for emphasis